jace-kline/thesis/thesis.md

 ### Related Work

+In the 2020 paper *How Far We Have Come: Testing Decompilation Correctness of C Decompilers* by Liu and Wang [], the authors present an approach to determine the correctness of decompilers outputting C source code.
+They aim to find decompilation errors, recompilation errors, and behavior discrepancies exhibited by decompilers.
+To evaluate behavioral correctness, they attempt to recompile decompiled binaries (after potential syntax modifications) and use existing dynamic analysis techniques such as fuzzing to find differences in behavior between the recompiled and original programs.
+The objective of our work differs as we aim to evaluate decompiler inference of high-level structures such as functions, variables, and data types.
+Accurate inference of high-level structures enables easier understanding of decompiled programs by analysts; however, accurate behavior is also necessary to ensure that the decompiled representation is consistent with the original program.
+Hence, both of these works evaluate important aspects of decompiler correctness.

+The review *Type Inference on Executables* by Caballero and Lin (2016) provides a comprehensive summary of recent literature on techniques used for variable discovery and type inference.
+In addition, the authors present various software reverse engineering (SRE) tools and frameworks in terms of their inputs, analysis types, output formats, and use cases.

 ## Methodology

 In this section, we discuss the design, construction, and evolution of our decompiler evaluation framework.
 To achieve this, we identify key objectives that we subsequently address in more detail in the following subsections.
 These objectives are as follows: